palma-ice/FastIsostasy/README.md

 # isostasy
-Stand-alone isostasy model
+Stand-alone model of regional glacial isostatic adjustment (GIA).

-This compact module is built to run simple bedrock isostasy models.
+This compact module is built to run regional GIA models, which compute the deformational response to changes in the surface load and, optionally, the gravitational response, the heterogeneous sea-surface height and the sea-level contribution, as defined in Goelzer et al. (2020) and extended in Swierczek-Jereczek et al. (2024).

-So far, the implementations include:
+So far, the implementations of the deformational response include:

-1. Local lithosphere, relaxing asthenosphere (LLRA)
+1. Local lithosphere, relaxing asthenosphere (LLRA).
-2. Elastic lithosphere, relaxing asthenosphere (ELRA)
+2. Elastic lithosphere, relaxing asthenosphere (ELRA).
-3. Elementary GIA model (EGIA) - work in progress!
+3. Laterally-Variable ELRA (LV-ELRA), as described in Coulon et al. (2021) and renamed in Swierczek-Jerecze et al. (2024).
+This is work in progress!
-4. Elastic lithosphere, viscous asthenosphere (ELVA)
+4. Laterally-Variable Elastic Lithosphere/Viscous Asthenosphere (LV-ELVA), as described in Swierczek-Jereczek et al. (2024).
+Note that this is a generalisation of ELVA, as described in Bueler et al. (2007).

 ## Initial configuration and running the program